 1 x teaspoon of salt

-600 mls of lukewarm water
+600 mls of hot water from the tap

 2 x yeast sachets (7 grams per sachet**)